Arihant0008/Student-Record-Management-System/README.md

-# 📘 Student Record Management System
+# 📘 Database-Driven Student Record Management System

-This is a **Student Record Management System** developed using **Python**, **Tkinter** for the GUI, and **MySQL** for the database backend.
+This is a **Database-Driven Student Record Management System** developed using **Python**, **Tkinter** for the GUI, and **MySQL** for the database backend.
 It provides a simple interface for managing student data including adding, updating, searching, displaying, and deleting records.

 ---